***FISH REPORT FRIDAY, September 21***

 The striper action picked up this week with the cooler weather.
 The best action has been on sardines and blood worms with a few fish taking flukes, gitzits and jerkbaits.
 The catfish bite remains good for fish 6 to 9 pounds being reported on sardines, chicken liver and Wussy bait.
 The largemouth action is fair for anglers using senkos.

 Stripers have been boiling on shad around the marina, Yellowbar, Bear Trap and Serrano.
 Topwater, jerkbaits and kastmasters have been the choice for these boils.
 Shore anglers fishing cut baits have had success with sardines and anchovies.
 The large and small mouth bass action has been decent on senkos and buzzbaits.
 Later in the day there has been a good bite on hard and soft jerk baits.
 The steeper bluffs with grass lines and deep-water access have been the best areas.
 Catfish action is fair to good on sardines and mackerel.

 -Buena Vista Lakes-

-The catfish action is the best bet here using dip baits, anchovies, nightcrawlers and chicken liver.
-Many of the fish are small, but an occasion double digit fish is taken.
+The catfish bite is good with good numbers of catfish being caught on dip baits, anchovies, nightcrawlers and chicken liver.
 The Largemouth bass action is fair for anglers fishing weedy areas in deeper water with creature baits, senkos, and weedless jigs.
-The bluegill are taking wax worms and meal worms.
+There has been a decent bluegill bite on wax worms and meal worms.